jkeohan/react-intro-to-props/README.md

 ## Framing

 Having worked with functions we know that they are meant to be reusable.
-Part of the reusability is being able to accept arguments, perform some action and return something.  `Standard Input` > `Standard Output`
+Part of the reusability is in accepting arguments, performing an action and returning a value.

+`Standard Input` produces `Standard Output`

-Now consider that our application contains data and will be comprised of many Components, some of which will need to be passed portions of the data which they are responsible to render.
+Now consider that our application contains many Components, some of which may require data points in order to render the UI.

-The data we pass form a parent > child Component are called: `props`.
+The data we pass form a `parent > child Component` are called: `props`.
 Make note that it is the parent that passes props to a child.

 React data flow is `Unidirectional` and can only be passed down, and never from from `sibling` to `sibling`.

 ### Props